sairaatta/conquer_chess/docs/rulebook/README.md

 4.3.1    one or more of his/her own pieces, he/she must move the first piece touched that can be moved.

-4.3.2    one or more of his/her opponent’s pieces, he/she must capture the first piece touched that can be captured.
+4.3.2    one or more of his/her opponent's pieces, he/she must capture the first piece touched that can be captured.

-4.3.3    one or more pieces of each colour, he/she must capture the first touched opponent’s piece with his/her first touched piece or, if this is illegal, move or capture the first piece touched that can be moved or captured.
-If it is unclear whether the player’s own piece or his/her opponent’s piece was touched first, the player’s own piece shall be considered to have been touched before his/her opponent’s.
+4.3.3    one or more pieces of each colour, he/she must capture the first touched opponent's piece with his/her first touched piece or, if this is illegal, move or capture the first piece touched that can be moved or captured.
+If it is unclear whether the player's own piece or his/her opponent's piece was touched first, the player's own piece shall be considered to have been touched before his/her opponent's.

 4.4     If a player having the move: